2017 Grand Cercle tasting at La Dauphine. Self-service!

-Thanks to very kind Veronique Corporandy, winemaker and cellarmaster at Soutard, I had the possibility taste 9 vintages of this property and learn about it.
+Thanks to the very kind Veronique Corporandy, winemaker and cellarmaster at Soutard, I had the possibility to taste 9 vintages of this property and learn about it.
 2017-6-5-4-3-2-1-0 and 1985.
 Profile of Soutard has already been published here on the website.

 Closely after and worth attention - Barde Haut, Fonplegade, Fonroque, La Dominique, Le Carre, Mangot Todeshini, Rocheyron, Quintus, Sansonnet and Trottevieille.

 Magnificent view from Barde Haut towards Tour St. Christophe in Saint Emilion

 At Quintus, the manager, M. Capdemourlin prepared a tasting of Grand Vin in vintages 2017, 2016, 2015 and 2014 and also second wine, Dragon de Quintus in the same vintages.
 This property enjoys a magnificent placement on the top of the hill, about one-one and half a kilometre from Angelus.